Summer All-Day Writing & Scholarship Events

 Malloy Hall 230

 Has a manuscript rejection or revision ever felt overwhelming or disheartening?
-This workshop will help participants develop strategies for tackling manuscript revisions now or in the future.
-Whether your manuscript was rejected or received a revise and resubmit from a journal, workshop facilitators will walk you through revision letter templates and provide tips for tackling your next revision in a no-shame, supportive environment.
-Bring your laptop and snacks will be provided.
+This workshop helped participants develop strategies for tackling manuscript revisions now or in the future.
+Workshop facilitators walked attendees through revision letter templates and provided tips for tackling revision in a no-shame, supportive environment.

-This workshop will be led by Erin Grinshteyn (Assistant Professor, School of Nursing and Health Professions) and Christine Yeh (CRASE Co-Director and Professor, School of Education).
+This workshop was led by Erin Grinshteyn (Assistant Professor, School of Nursing and Health Professions) and Christine Yeh (CRASE Co-Director and Professor, School of Education).

 Closing Reception: Faculty Responses to Limning the Liminal by Jenifer Wofford